What is a Breast Reduction?

 - What Should I know about the Procedure?

 This procedure can be performed as an outpatient, or in a hospital occasionally with an overnight stay.
-It is strongly recommended that the removed breast tissue be examined by a pathologist.
+It is strongly recommended that the removed breast tissue is examined by a pathologist.
 The recovery period for this procedure is between two and three weeks, and the frequent complaint after surgery is a loss of energy in the early postoperative period.
-Usually women who have undergone a breast reduction are among the happiest due to the sheer relief from the pain caused the strain of the excess weight of the breast tissue that was removed.
+Usually, women who have undergone a breast reduction are among the happiest due to the sheer relief from the pain caused the strain of the excess weight of the breast tissue that was removed.
 The most common reaction tends to be "Why didn't I do this sooner?"